 If you follow me on Instagram or Facebook, you must be aware that recently I and my husband climbed Mt.
 Fuji.
 So, I thought to share our experience and some tips for climbing Mt.
 Fuji with you guys.

 It was a real challenge as it was our first time climbing a mountain.
-The highest mountain in Japan standing at 3,776 m height.
+We started our mountain climbing/trekking chapter with the highest mountain in Japan standing at 3,776 m height.
 Woah, I still cannot believe we did this.

 There are four major trails for climbing Mt.
 Fuji:

 - Yoshida trail - most popular and well maintained.
 We took this trail for our hike.